puranik3/iitr-fsd-aug-2023/supplied-files/week-13-integration-with-authenticated-backend/README.md

 -   Make sure to "Load Maven changes" (the button that appears, once you add the dependencies, on the top right corner of the open file in the editor).

-## Run the app
+## Step 3: Run the app

 -   `SpringBootSecurityApplication` - Right click on the file and run.
 Enable annotations processing in the dialog that may pop up - Lombok requires this to work.

--   Spring Security generates a default user called `user`.
-Note the password displayed in the terminal at startup.
+-   Spring Security generates a default user with username `user`.
+Note the password displayed in the terminal at startup (It appears like so - Using generated security password: 00798578-f8e0-4ed1-96d9-b4ef157fbae6).
--   Visit `localhost:8080`
+-   Visit `http://localhost:8080` and login using this username and password.

-## Add a home page
+## Step 4: Add a home page

 -   `resources/application.properties`